romeofx/BAN6420FinalProjectFlaskHealthcareApplication/README.md

 ## Overview
 The Flask Healthcare Application is a survey tool designed to collect data on participants' income and spending patterns for a healthcare product launch.
-The project involves web development with Flask, data storage with MongoDB, data processing using Python, and visualizations within a Jupyter notebook.
+The project involves web development with Flask, data storage with Postgres, data processing using Python, and visualizations within a Jupyter notebook.
 The project is intended to gather insights on how participants allocate their income across various expense categories.

 ### The notebook includes:
 - A Flask-based web application for data collection.